conao3/celpa/README.md

 There are two things you can do about this warning:
 1. Install an Emacs version that does support SSL and be safe.
 2. Remove this warning from your init file so you won't see it again."))
-  (add-to-list 'package-archives (cons "melpa" (concat proto "://melpa.org/packages/")) t) ;; Comment/uncomment this line to enable MELPA Stable if desired.
+  (add-to-list 'package-archives (cons "celpa" (concat proto "://celpa.org/packages/")) t) ;; Comment/uncomment this line to enable CELPA Stable if desired.
 See `package-archive-priorities` ;; and `package-pinned-packages`.
 Most users will not need or want to do this.
-  ;;(add-to-list 'package-archives (cons "melpa-stable" (concat proto "://stable.melpa.org/packages/")) t) )
+  ;;(add-to-list 'package-archives (cons "celpa-stable" (concat proto "://stable.celpa.org/packages/")) t) )
 (package-initialize)
 ```

 Then just use `M-x package-list-packages` to browse and install
-packages from MELPA and elsewhere.
+packages from CELPA and elsewhere.

 Note that you'll need to run `M-x package-refresh-contents` or `M-x
-package-list-packages` to ensure that Emacs has fetched the MELPA
+package-list-packages` to ensure that Emacs has fetched the CELPA
 package list before you can install packages with `M-x
 package-install` or similar.